INGREDIENT BRANDING. THE SECRET SAUCE FOR B2B SUCCESS

 Ingredient branding is about branding a product or service that transfers a higher level of quality or utility to the 'host' brand or product.
-Intel is an example of this - their memory processing chip makes the computer more valuable than it would be without it.
+Intel is a great example of this - their memory processing chip makes the computer more valuable than it would be without it.
 Therefore, ingredient branding is a hybrid approach to branding for B2B companies because they need to be one part consumer marketer and one part customer marketer.

 Indeed, the critical element for ingredient branding is the ability to generate demand with the end consumer.
 By doing this, it allows the ingredient brand to extract better pricing and better supply terms with the 'host' brand because without the ingredient brand the 'host' is more generic or fails to meet the quality benchmark of the category competitors.

 One of the reasons we love B2B marketing is this multi-layered challenge that B2B businesses face which requires real strategic and creative thinking not possible in many consumer markets.

 Of course B2B businesses face the reality of generating direct sales with customers, however long term, sustainable success for your business is more likely once you embrace the idea of your brand being an ingredient in your customer’s brand experience.
 As an ingredient brand, the challenge is to make your customer’s brand or product better than if your brand was absent.